 After being admitted to Western, students start out in the Engineering & Design Department as a pre-major in one of the programs.
+Our programs include Electrical and Computer Engineering, Manufacturing Engineering, Plastics & Composites Engineering, and Industrial Design.
 Pre-majors spend anywhere between 1 and 2 years taking foundational math, science and engineering and design courses.
 Performance in these courses helps to determine if students are admitted into their major of choice or not.
 See Academics tab for individual programs' admissions information.

 Frequently Asked Questions

 Please direct general questions to ENGD@wwu.edu or 360.650.3380.